carbon-design-system/carbon-for-ibm-dotcom/README.md

   IBM.com Library
 </h1>

-> This library is an extension of the Carbon IBM Design System.
-It contains
+> This library is an extension of the Carbon Design System.
+It contains unique
-> unique components shared between the IBM.com user journeys to unify its look
+> components shared between the IBM.com user journeys to unify its look and
-> and feel.
+> feel.

 <p align="center">
   <a href="https://github.com/carbon-design-system/carbon/blob/master/LICENSE">